Llewdur/simple-crud-demo/README.md

 ## Notes

+Assumptions:
+"Interests".
+The user can only select from existing interests and no enter their own No reset password option requested or provided

-I deliberately did not add RefreshDatabase to the tests
+I deliberately did not add RefreshDatabase to the tests I did not cater for user add/edit when no languages/interests are available for selection
 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).